quacksouls/bitburner/doc/guide/reboot.md

 If you have not already done so, join the faction Sector-12.
 Perform hacking contracts for the faction to raise your reputation within the faction.
-Share your `home` server with the faction to boost the amount of reputation points you earn per second; refer to the subsection "Share" of [Programs and factions](program.md).
+Share your `home` server with the faction to boost the amount of reputation points you earn per second; refer to the subsection [Share](program.md#share).
 As you passively farm reputation points to unlock all Augmentations from Sector-12, think about various tasks that you can automate.
-For example, you already have access to most functions in the [Hacknet API](https://github.com/bitburner-official/bitburner-src/blob/dev/markdown/bitburner.hacknet.md).
+For example, you already have access to most functions in the
+[Hacknet API](https://github.com/bitburner-official/bitburner-src/blob/dev/markdown/bitburner.hacknet.md).
 (The namespace of the API is `ns.hacknet.functionName()`, not `ns.Hacknet.functionName()`.)
 Why not write a script to automate the buying and